gpcarpen/quicker-start/guide.md

         B. Winnow

 # Installing Agave

   - Setup an CyVerse (iPlant) account. https://user.cyverse.org/
+  - We will now install the Agave API into the home directoy,
-  - From terminal type
+  - From your terminal type:

   -     git clone https://github.com/iPlantCollaborativeOpenSource/cyverse-sdk.git